phoenixframework/phoenix/A_introduction.md

     `cd phoenix`

-- And checkout the latest release version
+- And make sure you are on the master branch.

-    `git checkout v0.3.1`
+    `git checkout master`

 Once this is done, we need to have phoenix generate a new project for us, and we need  it to do so outside the phoenix repo itself.
 This is like running 'rails new my_project_name', in which rails will generate an empty project outside of the rails gem directory.